 3 – Maintain physical activity.

-Any and all exercise is helpful for maintain and building muscle, even as we get older.
+Any exercise helps maintain and build muscle, even as we get older.
 If you need help, and exercise physiologist or personal trainer can help guide you in the right direction.